TISUnion/Calculator/readme.md

 Calculator
 ------

-A simple in game calculator plugin for [MCDaemon](https://github.com/kafuuchino-desu/MCDaemon) or [MCDReforged](https://github.com/Fallen-Breath/MCDReforged)
+A simple in game calculator plugin for [MCDReforged](https://github.com/Fallen-Breath/MCDReforged)

-For MCDR it needs MCDR version >= `0.9.1-alpha`
+For MCDR it needs MCDR version >= `v1.0.0`

 ## Usage